🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Withdrawing the money for other reasons can subject investors to income tax and a 10% penalty on earnings.

 Retirement is perhaps the ultimate long-term goal for many investors.
-The government is very interested in incentivizing you to save for this period of your life, so they provide many different options for savings accounts, including employer-sponsored 401(k)s.
+There are a number of different options for saving for retirement, including employer-sponsored 401(k)s.

 Traditional 401(k)s are employer-sponsored plans that allow eligible employees to set aside a portion of their pre-tax paycheck into an investment account.
 They can usually invest their funds in a limited suite of investment options, such as mutual or target-date funds.